liuweiseu/limbo_recorder/README.md

     ./umount_ramdisk.sh
 ```
 ## File Format
-We will store two kind of data: Spectra data and Voltage data.
+We will store two kinds of data: Spectra data and Voltage data.
 ### Spectra data file
 * file name
 The name of the spectra data file starts with "Spectra_", following the UTC time when the file is generated.
 For example "Spectra_20221110042101.dat" means the file was generated at 04:21:01 on 11/10/2022.